-Last week, Kate Spade and Anthony Bourdain ended their lives.
-News feeds are filled with suicide warning signs, but no one's answered these questions: Am I suicidal?
+In the summer of 2018, Kate Spade and Anthony Bourdain ended their lives.
+Immediately, news feeds were filled with suicide warning signs, but warning signs cannot answer these two questions: Am I suicidal?
 How would I know?

 What My Controlled Depression Looks Like